ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/connect-database.md

 ---
 layout: default
-title: ReactiveMongo 0.11 - Setup
+title: ReactiveMongo 0.11 - Connect to the database
 ---

-## Starting ReactiveMongo
+## Connect to the database

 The first thing you need to do is to create a new `Driver` instance.